-- It is necessary to complete an examination; or
+- it is necessary to complete an examination

 CBSA officers can also detain a foreign national if:

-- unlikely to appear for an immigration proceeding (e.g., examination, hearing, removal);
+- unlikely to appear for an immigration proceeding (for example, examination, hearing, removal)

 - they are designated as part of an irregular arrival by the Minister of Public Safety.